rafalkaron/rafalkaron.github.io/content/_index.md

 [^1]: {{% reuse "_reuse/copyr_rpi.md" %}}

-InfluxDB
+Databases
-: I use InfluxDB to gather data from sensors and APIs in my homelab.
+: I use **InfluxDB** to gather data from sensors and APIs in my homelab.
+For some side projects, I use **MongoDB**.

 Bash
 : I use Bash scripts to automate repetitive tasks on my macOS and Linux machines.
+Shell scripts are also very handy for automations in GitHub Actions.
 {.text_small}

 Apart from the backend activities, I also enjoy styling and templating websites and other outputs.